OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 ## Start a new Gatsby project

 Use the `gatsby new` command to start a new Gatsby project.
 This will scaffold a minimum set of required files and configuration.
-Optionally tell the `gatsby new` command to use one of the available [starter projects](https://www.gatsbyjs.org/docs/gatsby-starters/).
+Optionally, tell the `gatsby new` command to use one of the available [starter projects](https://www.gatsbyjs.org/docs/gatsby-starters/).
 For this tutorial we'll use the default starter so you can leave that argument off.

-The following command will scaffold a new Gatsby project by creating the directory *gatsby-drupal/*, and then using the default starter to populate it:
+The following command will scaffold a new Gatsby project by creating the directory *gatsby-drupal/*, and then populate it using the default starter:

 ```shell
 gatsby new gatsby-drupal